CEDL2017/homework1/results/index.md

 Once we define which parts of layers to be loaded and wihch to be trained, we can load the pretrained vgg.16 checkpoint file to initialize. <br />
 The trained layers are the last 3 layers fully-connected 6, fc7 and fc8.
 There are Dropout layers between each of them. <br />
 In this case **GradientDescent** optimizer performs very well. <br />
+Tensorflow also offer another preprocessing library to do data augmentation.<br />
+The loss function is still **softmax cross entropy**.<br />
 The streaming accuracy rises and the loss drops stably. <br />
+With batch size 32 and 80 epochs, the model roughly reach convergence.<br />

-When it reaches convergence, the training accuracy is 90% and the testing accuracy is .
+When it reaches convergence, the training accuracy is 90% and the testing accuracy is .<br />

+However, the performance is surely can be better.<br />
+Due to I've spent most of my time on Inception-Resnet-v2 experiment, I have got quite less time to tune vgg-16 model.<br />
+I haven't tried many combinations of paramaters, so I believe that the current set of paramaters is not the best state of this model.<br />

 ## Installation